 Blue Mountains Family Day Care

-Blue Mountains Family Day Care has been providing home-based childcare for local families for over 35 years.
+Blue Mountains Family Day Care has been providing home-based childcare for local families for almost 40 years.

 Kathryn Tang and the children in her Family Day Care service are a familiar sight in the community of Blackheath as they pick up other children from school for after-school care and visit the local park.
 Kathryn’s approach to early childhood education is based on the importance of physical development and learning through play, gentle activities, such as baking bread and exploring the garden of her weatherboard cottage in the heart of Blackheath.
 We spoke to Kathryn about the joys of being a Blue Mountains Family Day Care educator.